andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 Any JavaScript code that takes too long to return back control to the Event Loop will block the execution of any JavaScript code in the page, even block the UI thread, and the user cannot click around, scroll the page, and so on.

 During synchronous execution, if the interpreter is busy processing some function's Execution Context, no other operation could be executed at the same moment.
 Moving to the next operation is also impossible until the current EC is fully processed.
-In other words, eveything is blocked, until the current EC is executed.
+In other words, everything is blocked, until the current EC is executed.

-Usually the execution takes a split second and we don't notice any delay/freezing.
-But if this EC executes for too long (for example the *synchronous* request to database or computationally intensive function) - we're in trouble: as I've said already, this EC blocks the execution of any JavaScript code on a page, even browser UI —  it doesn't respond to any user actions: the user can't click, can't scroll the page, etc. Such situation is called the "thread blocking".
+Usually, the execution takes a split second and we don't notice any delay/freezing.
+But if this EC executes for too long (for example the *synchronous* request to a database or computationally intensive function) - we're in trouble: as I've said already, this EC blocks the execution of any JavaScript code on a page, even browser UI —  it doesn't respond to any user actions: the user can't click, can't scroll the page, etc. Such a situation is called  "thread blocking".

 ***Example.** Thread blocking when running slow synchronous function (for instance, the function performing computationally intensive tasks or synchronous request to database).*
 ```js